jquast/ucs-detect/docs/sw_results/foot.rst

 - Scaled Final Score: 63.1%
   (normalized across all terminals tested, including TIME performance).
   *Scaled scores* are normalized (0-100%) relative to all terminals tested

+**LANG Score Details (Geometric Mean):**

+Geometric mean calculation:
+- Formula: (p₁ × p₂ × ... × pₙ)^(1/n) where n = 119 languages
+- This fairly balances all languages: one 0% doesn't make score 0, and many 99%s aren't penalized as harshly as with arithmetic mean
+- Result: 74.52%

 .. _footwide: